onsip/sipjs.com/content/guides/send-message.md

 ### Setup

 We must create the files index.html and main.js in the same folder.
-In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.
+In the index.html file we need to include the [SIP.js library](/download/), as well as the main.js file.

 A `<button>` element is included to determine when to send the message.